Anywhere-Music-Player/HiFidelity/README.md

   - Download lyrics directly within the app from [lrclib](https://lrclib.net/)
   - Real-time line-by-line lyrics highlighting
 - **Mini Player**: Compact floating window with integrated queue and lyrics panels
+- **Audio device change** option within UI
-- **Advanced Search**: Find tracks instantly across your entire library with FTS5
+- **Advanced Search**: Find tracks instantly across your entire library with FTS5 (Rebuild search index if you not able to see any results: Settings -> Advanced -> Rebuild FTS)
 - **Playback History**: Keep track of what you've listened to
 - **Favorites**: Mark and organize your favorite tracks
 - Menu bar controls and Now Playing info